 I turn the majority of my hollow forms using a faceplate and waste block of wood.
 Having selected a burl or cutoff, I trim it or orient it so as to achieve maximum contrast in the envisioned final form.
 After roughing both the surface of the waste block and the surface of the piece of burl I'll be turning, I mix Loctite Epoxy Gel, wait until it begins to thicken, then apply to both the waste block and burl.
 I find the Epoxy Gel to be superior to other epoxies I've used because it does not run.
 A note of caution though.
 The shelf-life is 2 years.
 Unfortunately, Loctite does not list a born on or expiration date (except in code form that only they know).
 After that time, you'll have great difficulty getting the product out of the tubes.
 On multiple occasions, Loctite Epoxy Gel I purchased from Home Depot was unusable.
 Being the great company they are, Home Depot always refunded my money, but it was inconvenient and frankly, annoying.
 After much effort and complaining to the manufacturer, the product manager call me personally.
 We spoke at length and he was kind enough to send a box of product that more than made up for the problems I had experienced.
 Hopefully in the future, there will be an easily identifiable expiration date.
 It is a GREAT product.

 If a particular burl or cutoff has caught my attention, I usually know immediately what I would like to do.
 But I will rarely spend more than 20-30 minutes rough turning and rough hollowing pieces up to 6-8" in diameter as I usually like to rough 6-8 pieces per session before putting them in my homemade kiln for drying/stress relieving.
 Because movement is inevitable, I find spending much more time rather pointless.
-If I can produce a nice form with roughly even thickness form which I can re-turn what I originally envisioned, I'm satisfied.
+If I can produce a nice form with roughly even thickness, from which I can re-turn what I originally envisioned, I'm satisfied.
 One of the ways I like to be efficient in my turning is by using a fingernail gouge with long grind (as seen in the slideshow above) to do much of the hollowing.
 It precludes me from having to stop my lathe to remove wood chips/dust.